 As multinational enterprises put more resources into security and breach prevention, criminals are increasingly diverting their activity towards smaller businesses as softer targets.
-So it's vital to understand and manage cyber risks before your business is compromised and your security is held to account by banks, insurers or investors.
+So, it's vital to understand and manage cyber risks before your business is compromised and your security is held to account by banks, insurers, investors, and of course, customers.

 As a business owner, you may not be aware of what happens to the information your employees, customers and suppliers have access to.
-You may not even be able to state with confidence where your most important data is held – whether that's onsite on desktops and servers, in the cloud, on mobile devices… or the dreaded USB sticks.
-So where do you start?
+You may not even be able to say with confidence where your most important data is held – whether that's onsite on desktops and servers, in the cloud, or on mobile devices.
+So, where do you start?

 Identifying cyber security risks